aaron-grau/curic/react/projects/todo_redux/README.md

 In this phase you will update your app so that each todo list item can have its own sub-list of `steps`.
 You will need to build out your backend, your redux cycle, as well as add several new components for this to work.

+** You should be testing your code regularly as you finish features.
+It will save you a lot of time if you debug as you code. **

 Let's start by getting your `TodoListItem`s ready for their own sub-lists by refactoring their display into multiple parts.
 Follow these steps:

 + Create a file `components/todo_detail_view.jsx` to hold a component `TodoDetailView`
   + Refactor your `TodoListItem` so that it only renders the item's title and a button to change its status
   + Fill out your `TodoDetailView` so that it renders all of the todo item's other information
+  + Conditionally render the `TodoDetailView` so that a user can show or hide a todo's details
+    + Add a boolean value `detail` to the internal state of your `TodoListItem`
+    + Initially, set that value to false
+    + Allow users to change that value to true by clicking on the item's title
+    + Render the `TodoDetailView` only if `detail` is true
+  + Create a container for your `TodoDetailView` component
+    + Create a `MapDispatchToProps` function that passes `destroyTodo` as a prop to `TodoDetailView`
+    + Export `connect( null, mapDispatchToProps )(TodoDetailView);`

 ** N.B. ** Eventually, your `TodoDetailView` will hold a `StepList` component that will hold all of the `Steps` for a given `TodoListItem`.
 Also, we will wrap the `TodoDetailView` in a container component so that it can dispatch functions and receive information from the `Store`.